Introducing Recurring Messages for Slack

 How do I delete recurring messages in Slack?

-Just use the same delete commands you're used to:
+You can also delete scheduled messages using the same delete commands you're used to:

 • /schedule delete all - to delete all messages